spekulatius/laravel-commonmark-blog-example/blog/index.md

 # List

 This is showing an example of how generate a article listing page.
+Any file named `index.md` will be converted to a list page automatically.

 The blade-rendering function of gets the following parameters passed: